Brahman: The Doughnut That Eats Itself

 Our choices and inspirations are based on our positions where we stand as an individualized sparks of infinity.
 When all the sparks know their nature as the Infinite and at the same time fully engage their individuality, the world will become like a symphony, with every note sounded full and sweet, harmonizing with and adding to every other note.
 It will become a colorful flower field, every blossom vibrant in its distinct and separate uniqueness, yet each contributing to the perfume and beauty that is all the flower field together.

 Religion works against this.
 It tells us to surrender our will to something greater, but the Infinite actually delights in our will and its expression.
-Religion tells us to dissolve our ego, the author of our doing, creating, and choosing, into the cosmic ego of the whole.
+Religion tells us to dissolve our ego – the author of our doing, creating, and choosing – into the cosmic ego of the whole.
 This is completely counter to the purpose of the Infinite.
 It would be like every flower in a garden surrendering itself to the garden, wilting in its self-hood instead of being the best flower it can be.
 The entire garden would die.

 Each person is an individualized expression of thought-energy-will – like a car and driver, moving across the universe.
 Mind is the automobile, energy is the fuel, and will is the driver.
 Telling me to surrender my will is a way of taking over my thought and my energy.

 The car goes nowhere without a will to drive it.
 If I step out of the driver’s seat of my life, merely reacting to the world instead of initiating things in it, someone else will climb behind the wheel and direct where I go.
-This is especially true if I invite such an arrangement through subservient prayer or by prostrating myself before the gods in mantra meditation.
+This is especially true if I invite such an arrangement through self-deprecating prayer or by prostrating myself before the gods in mantra meditation.

 When we dissolve our will or ego, “I” no longer exists.
 All that remains is the shell of what was once a person.
 We are left with body (energy) and mind (thoughts).
 The lights are on, but no one’s at home.
 Or rather, someone new has taken up residence, the entity to whom one has surrendered one’s ego or will.
 Some call this enlightenment.
 It’s actually possession.
 The will has been abdicated, that which makes us uniquely human.
 One becomes a vessel for the will of that to whom one has given oneself.